lesovsky/pgcenter/README.md

 ```

 #### Known issues
-- developed and tested under PostgreSQL 9.4.
+- developed and tested under PostgreSQL 9.4 (minimal testing with 9.3).
 - PostgreSQL 9.1 and older not supported (different column names in stat views).
 - this is beta software, in some circumstances segfaults occurs.